Billy J. Smith: Death

 Smith suffered serious head injuries during a fall in Caxton Street on 26 February 2019.

 He didn't regain consciousness and died at the Royal Brisbane and Women's Hospital on 27 February 2019 when his family turned off his life support machine.

-His funeral was held on 8 March 2019 at Holy Spirit Church in New Farm which was attended by an array of notable sportspeople and media personalities.
+His funeral was held on 8 March 2019 at Holy Spirit Church in New Farm, attended by an array of notable sportspeople and media personalities.
 The theme song from It's a Knockout played at the conclusion of the service.

-After his death, he was posthumously inducted into Suncorp Stadium's Media Hall of Fame by Queensland sports minister Mick de Brenni.
+After his death, he was posthumously inducted into Lang Park's Media Hall of Fame by Queensland sports minister Mick de Brenni.